 455-5.11.1 General: Dynamic load tests using Embedded Data Collector (EDC) equipment and the UF Method of analysis, or an externally mounted instrument system and signal matching analyses will be used to determine pile capacity for all structures or projects unless otherwise shown on the Plans.
 When necessary, the Engineer may require static load tests to confirm pile capacities.
 When the Contract Documents do not include items for static load tests, the Engineer will consider all required static load testing Unforeseeable Work.
-Notify the Engineer two working days prior to placement of piles within the template and at least one working day prior to driving piles.
-Do not drive piles without the presence of the Engineer.
+Notify the Engineer two working days prior to placement of piles without the presence of the Engineer.

-If the internally mounted system fails to communicate properly with the receiving system, allow the Engineer sufficient time to mobilize back-up equipment for performing dynamic load testing.
+If the internally mounted system fails to communicate properly with the receiving system, allow the Engineer sufficient time to mobilize back up equipment for performing dynamic load testing.